mehmaniayaz/Object-Counter/README.md

 Figure 2: Count bar for the final dataset.
 Notice that class imbalanced has been compensated with automatic image generation.

 ## Model Description <a name="model_description"></a>
+We build a a shallow neural network model (Figure 3) that comprises of three convolutional layers followed up by max pooling to capture the most distinct elements in each feature map.
+The parameters are then flattened and reduced in dimensionality to an array of 10 (number of classes).
+We use Adam optimizer and a sparse categorical cross entropy (as our classes are mutually exclusive).

 <img src="./disp-images/architecture.png" width=70%>